vkjammala-arista/SONiC/doc/port_fec_flr/port_fec_flr.md

 For X=2, FEC_FLR = 2.125 * CER <br>
 For X=4, FEC_FLR = 4.125 * CER

-To include the interleaving factor in FEC FLR computation, a new SAI port attribute will be needed to retrieve the underlying port interleaving factor.
+To include the interleaving factor in the FEC FLR computation, a new SAI port attribute will be required to retrieve the underlying port interleaving factor.
-Until we have such SAI port attribute, we can derive interleaving factor based on the port speed as mentioned in below table
+Until such an attribute is available, the interleaving factor can be derived based on the following port speed to interleaving factor mapping:

 | Port Speed | No. of lanes | FEC interleaving factor(X) |
 |------------|--------------|----------------------------|